hmcts/bulk-scan-shared-infrastructure/README.md

 #### Some nice things to know

 * Allocate enough memory to docker to spin up all the containers.
-4 GB would be recommended.
+6 GB would be recommended - transition to sidam made sure enough RAM will be consumed.

 * You can pass flags while creating docker container for e.g to recreate all containers from scratch.